 Financial Aid Refunds

 The Financial Aid Office will begin to disburse financial aid onto student’s accounts for the fall and spring semester on or around the first day of the semester.
 Due to the large number of accounts and funds being distributed, the Financial Aid Office requires up to three business days to complete their process.
-The Cashier’s Office will begin to process refunds on August 29th and we anticipate that direct deposit refunds will be available on Friday, August 31st.
-Students that do not sign up for e-refunds/direct deposit we anticipate that refund checks will be available for pick up on Tuesday, September 4th.
+The Cashier’s Office will begin to process refunds on January 23rd and we anticipate that direct deposit refunds will be available on Friday, January 25th.
+Students that do not sign up for e-refunds/direct deposit, we anticipate that refund checks will be available for pick up on Tuesday, January 29th.
 These are anticipated dates and subject to change.

 An email notification will be sent to students WCSU email account when refunds have been processed.